-The SEAMCAT tool is thoroughly tested but in an unlikely event you might need to report bugs or enhancements.
-You have 2 ways:
+The SEAMCAT tool is thoroughly tested but in case of need to report bugs or enhancements, send an email to seamcat@eco.cept.org by describing the issue and attach relevant files (i.e. workspace files, screen shots, system log file etc…).
+Further information on the log file can be found in section 2.15.

-Send an email to seamcat@eco.cept.org by describing the error you found and attach relevant files (i.e. workspace files, screen shots, system log file etc… .
-Further information on the log file can be found in section 2.15
+It is advised to use the STG template for this, which can be downloaded by clicking on the “bug report” button: